 Clichés In Paris, France.

 I think this is going to be surprising, but I’ve never been to France!
-A shame my eight years of taking French was never put to good use.
+A shame my eight years of taking French were never put to good use.
 Sadly, it’s all gone to waste now though and trying to speak now would be a whole new kind of embarrassing really.

 From baguettes to berets, I want to do ALL the cliché things in France.
 Yes.
 All the clichés, even the ones I’m sure the French themselves do not partake in.